toolbar_close2

 Assistance provided by: Christina Wolfe

-One Response to “Foodie Friday: Pomegranates”
+One thought on “Foodie Friday: Pomegranates

 1. Thanks for writing this blog.
 As a teen, I knew others ate pomegranates but never knew how.
 I used to ditch the seeds and try to eat the flesh.
 It was years before I learned I was throwing away the part you were suppose to eat.